 You might wonder whether the person is in genuine need or if the money will be used for another purpose.
 It is often difficult to distinguish.

 Begging is illegal under the Summary Offences Act and enforcement is the responsibility of the police.

 If a person who is begging is acting aggressively, for example, is intoxicated, intimidating, violent or their behaviour is placing people at risk, you should report the matter to the police by phoning 000.

-If a person is begging in a passive, non-threatening and non-violent manner and you want to help connect them with appropriate services, the St Kilda Crisis Centre at 29 Grey Street St Kilda is the most accessible starting point:
+If a person is begging in a passive, non-threatening and non-violent manner and you want to help connect them with appropriate services, the St Kilda Crisis Centre at 29 Grey Street St Kilda is helpful starting point: